mte-iisc/materials-iisc/_pages/research-facilities.md

 #classes: wide
 permalink: /facilities
 ---
-Users interested in booking the slots please submit the dully filled the central facility usage form (below) in person to respective facility in-charge (or) book by online using the links provided under respective facility sections below:
+Users interested in booking the slots please submit the dully filled central facility usage form (below) in person to respective facility in-charge (or) book by online using the links provided under respective facility sections below:

 <b><a href="/pdfs/central-facility.pdf" target="_blank">Central facility usage form</a></b>
 ## Characterization Facilities